Adipex-P Side Effects

 Applies to phentermine: oral capsule, oral capsule extended release, oral tablet, oral tablet disintegrating

-Along with its needed effects, phentermine (the active ingredient contained in Adipex-P) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by phentermine (the active ingredient contained in Adipex-P).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking phentermine:Rare
+You should check with your doctor immediately if any of these side effects occur when taking phentermine:Rare

 - Seeing, hearing, or feeling things that are not there